-Below are the material factors known to us that could materially adversely affect our business, operating results or financial condition.
+Below are the material factors known to us that could materially adversely affect our business, operating results, financial condition, prospects or share price.
 The summary of risk factors is not complete and should be read in conjunction with the more complete and detailed descriptions of risk factors that follow.
-Risks and uncertainties not currently known to us or that we currently deem to be immaterial also may materially adversely affect our business, financial condition, results of operations and prospects.
+Risks and uncertainties not currently known to us or that we currently deem to be immaterial also may materially adversely affect our business, operating results, financial condition, prospects or share price.